 You Can Deduct the Full Amount of Points When Selling or Refinancing

-If the mortgage ends early due to a prepayment, refinancing, foreclosure, or a similar event, you can deduct the remaining amount in the year the mortgage expires.
-But if you refinance with the same lender, points must be deducted over the life of the new loan.
+But if you refinance your home loan with the same lender, the remaining points must be deducted over the life of the new loan.

 If you don’t itemize your deductions in the year the loan is taken out, you can spread the mortgage points over the life of the loan and deduct in the future when you do itemize deductions.